mlfoundations/dclm/dedup/bff/README.md

 Examples
 --------
 The main choices for operation of BFF is the _type_ of deduplication (document-level, paragraph-level, etc) performed.
 This is controlled with the argument `remove-type` argument.
-For the usage as described in the DCLM paper, you want to use the `--remove-type naive-both` flag to do both paragraph and document-level removal.
+For the usage as described in the DCLM paper, you want to use the `--remove-type old-both` flag to do both paragraph and document-level removal.

 An example run of BFF as described in the main paper, where the inputs are located in `/data/inputs` and outputs are to be placed in `/data/outputs`:
 ```